-\begin{itemize} [leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \textit{Solidity Comprehension}: Ability to parse and comprehend Solidity, the primary language for Ethereum contracts. \item \textit{Code-related Task Performance}: Proficiency in tasks such as code completion, vulnerability detection, and code summarization. \item \textit{Semantic Understanding}: Capacity to grasp the semantic meaning of code beyond mere syntax. \item \textit{Model Type}: Focus on completion models such as GPT and LLaMA series, which offering prediction for the most likely next words or tokens. \item \textit{Model Size}: Preference for models under 10B parameters to demonstrate the efficacy of smaller models and reduce computational requirements. \item \textit{Performance and Flexibility}: Emphasis on models that offer high performance and can be fine-tuned for specific smart contract auditing tasks. \item \textit{Community and Support}: Prioritizing models with active community support and comprehensive documentation (e.g., those available on Hugging Face) for easier integration and troubleshooting. \end{itemize}
+Given the wide range of available language models, selecting appropriate teacher (larger, advanced) and student (smaller, efficient) models is crucial for this study.
+We began by performing a filtering step to identify suitable candidates.
+For the teacher models, we exclusively considered advanced models accessible via API calls.

-Based on these criteria and model evaluation in Section \ref{sec:model_selection}, we selected the following base models for our study: \begin{itemize} [leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \textbf{Llama-3-8B-it}: Latest iteration of the LLaMA series, known for its efficiency and strong performance. \item \textbf{Gemma-7B-it}: Google's recent contribution, designed for responsible AI development. \item \textbf{CodeGemma-7B-it}: A code-specific variant of Gemma, potentially more suited for smart contract tasks. \item \textbf{Mistral-7B-it-v0.3}: Known for its MoE structure and strong performance despite its relatively small size. \end{itemize}
+The selection criteria for the student models—specifically tailored for smart contract auditing—are defined as follows:

-The selected models use similar model size.
-We fine-tuned these models on FTAudit dataset and FTAudit-Vuln dataset.
-Our fine-tuned models\footnote{All models can be obtained from \url{https://huggingface.co/weifar}} are shown in Table \ref{tab:ftaudit_models}.
+\begin{itemize} \item \textit{Solidity Comprehension}: Ability to parse and comprehend Solidity, the primary language for Ethereum contracts. \item \textit{Code-related Task Performance}: Proficiency in tasks such as code completion, vulnerability detection, and code summarization. \item \textit{Semantic Understanding}: Capacity to grasp the semantic meaning of code beyond mere syntax. \item \textit{Model Type}: Focus on completion models such as GPT and Llama series, which offering prediction for the most likely next words or tokens. \item \textit{Model Size}: Preference for models not exceed 10 billion parameters to demonstrate the efficacy of smaller models and reduce computational requirements. \item \textit{Performance and Flexibility}: Emphasis on models that offer high performance and can be fine-tuned for specific smart contract auditing tasks. \item \textit{Community and Support}: Prioritizing models with active community support and comprehensive documentation (e.g., those available on Hugging Face) for easier integration and troubleshooting. \end{itemize}